Namibians vote in tight contest clouded by economic crisis

 The military said in a statement it was on high alert for violence, which Namibia has avoided in previous polls.

-Reporting by Nyasha Nyaungwa; Writing by Tim Cocks; Editing by Paul Tait
+Writing by Tim Cocks; Editing by Paul Tait